-Although internal links don’t transfer as much link juice to your website as backlinks, they can help you push specific pages up the search results page ranks.
+Internal links transfer as much link juice to your website as backlinks; they can help you push specific pages up the search engine results page ranks.

 Links to related content can help you increase the visitor’s time on the site and decrease the bounce rate.
-The bounce rate denotes the number of people who visit any one web page and immediately decides to leave your website
+The bounce rate denotes the number of people who visit any one web page and immediately decide to leave your website.

-You can increase bounce rates by making your website more useful and keeping users on the site longer.
+You can decrease bounce rates by making your website more useful and keeping users on the site longer.

 Now that you understand the significance of internal linking, let us throw some ideas and techniques for creating useful internal links.

 Use appropriate anchor text

 Anchor text refers to the clickable text associated with a hyperlink.
 The anchor text also contributes to SEO by providing context to Google for the resource being linked.